praveenellaiyan/freemaker-labs/README.md

 Each template processing job has its own private set of namespaces and exists only for the short period until main template is rendered.

 #### Node Variables
+Represents node in a tree structure and primarily to handle XML documents.
+Node properties can be utilized either by methods of TemplateNodeModel `getChildNodes()`, `getChildNodes()` or node [built-ins](https://freemarker.apache.org/docs/ref_builtins_node.html) or visit & recurse macros.

 #### Object-Wrappers
 #### Configurations
 #### XML Processing